Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 Now, the simplest way to get started with long-tail keyword discovery is using Google Suggest.
 Just type in one of those seed keywords you have into Google and have a look at the suggested keywords.

 Also, check the bottom of the page for related searches.

 This is great because Google is suggesting these keywords based on actual queries that people search for.

 However, doing this manually would take an insane amount of time.
-If only there were a tool that could automate this processes.
+If only there were a tool that could automate these processes.

 To come up with long-tail keyword ideas, you need to utilize the seed keyword list that you compiled in the previous step and plug them into a keyword research tool to produce an even longer list of potential search phrases to target.

-There are tons of tool that can help you with this, some are paid, some are free.
+There are tons of tools that can help you with this, some are paid, some are free.
 Let me show you how you can conduct keyword research at zero cost.

 Use Google Keyword Planner tool to find profitable keywords

 Keyword Planner is a free tool, provided by Google, which you can use to generate long-tail keywords based on actual search data.
 It’s primarily intended for advertising purposes to select keywords to target with Google Ads.